angelcerveraroldan/installations/README.md

 To create the neovim setup file, run `cd`, this should take you to the home directory.
 Once here, go into the `.config` folder by running `cd .config`.
 Now go into the `nvim` folder using `cd nvim`.
 If any of this folders dont exist, create them.

-When you're inside the nvim folder, make a `init.vim` file by runnning `touch init.vim`.
+When you're inside the nvim folder, make a `init.vim` file (if it doesn't already exist) by runnning `touch init.vim`.

 Open the file using neovim by running `nvim init.vim`.
 After the file has opened, press `a` to go into insert mode, and write one of the following: